10cc: 1972–1976: Original line-up

-During this time 10cc also collaborated with Justin Hayward on the single "Blue Guitar", being a backing band and doing production work.
-The song was also released on later reissues of Blue Jays album by Hayward and John Lodge.
+During that time, 10cc also collaborated with Justin Hayward on the single "Blue Guitar", being a backing band and doing production work.
+The song was also released on later reissues of the Blue Jays album by Hayward and John Lodge.

 10cc's fourth LP, How Dare You!
-(1976), featuring another Hipgnosis cover, furnished two more UK Top Ten hits—the witty "Art for Art's Sake" (No.5 in January 1976) and "I'm Mandy, Fly Me" (No.6, April 1976).
-But by this time the once close personal and working relationships between the four members had begun to fray, and it was the last album with the original line-up.
+(1976), featuring another Hipgnosis cover, furnished two more UK Top Ten hits—the witty "Art for Art's Sake" (No. 5 in January 1976) and "I'm Mandy, Fly Me" (No. 6, April 1976).
+However, by this time the once close personal and working relationships between the four members had begun to fray, and it was the last album with the original line-up.
 10cc's success prompted the 1976 re-release of the Hotlegs album under the new title You Didn't Like It Because You Didn't Think of It with two additional tracks.
 The title track was the epic B-side of "Neanderthal Man", a section of which had been reworked as "Fresh Air for My Mama" on the 10cc album.

 1976: Split

 Frictions mounted between the group's two creative teams during the recording of How Dare You, with each pair realising how far apart their ideas had become.
-At the beginning of the sessions for band's fifth album further creative differences occurred and Godley and Creme left 10cc to work on a project that eventually evolved into the triple LP set Consequences (1977), a sprawling concept album that featured contributions from satirist Peter Cook and jazz vocalist Sarah Vaughan.
+At the beginning of the sessions for the band's fifth album, further creative differences occurred; and Godley and Creme left 10cc to work on a project that eventually evolved into the triple-LP set Consequences (1977), a sprawling concept album that featured contributions from satirist Peter Cook and jazz vocalist Sarah Vaughan.

 The first of a series of albums by Godley & Creme, Consequences began as a demonstration record for the "Gizmotron", an electric guitar effect they had invented.
 The device, which fitted over the bridge of an electric guitar, contained six small motor-driven wheels attached to small keys (four wheels for electric basses); when the key was depressed, the Gizmotron wheels bowed the guitar strings, producing notes and chords with endless sustain.
 First used during the recording of the Sheet Music track "Old Wild Men", the device was designed to further cut their recording costs: by using it on an electric guitar with studio effects, they could effectively simulate strings and other sounds, enabling them to dispense with expensive orchestral overdubs.